How do you argue noninfringement in an Amazon seller patent case?

 There may also be prior art patents that would help define or limit the meaning of key claim terms (e.g., Part A cannot mean Part B, and the accused product has only Part B – therefore, no infringement).

-What is a smart backup plan in case you might lose an Amazon neutral patent evaluation?
+What is a smart backup plan in case you lose a patent evaluation?

 It always helps to have a fallback position.
 Your patent attorney may discover during the course of analyzing their patent that certain claim elements may be avoidable in your future products.
-This is known as a design-around.
-Therefore, one strategy for future sales of your product line may be to start a new listing with a modified product that omits those claim elements.
+In other words, can you modify your product to design around their patent?
+One strategy for future sales, therefore, may include a new listing with a modified product that omits those claim elements.

 That way, if your current product is found to be infringing, your future products may carry a lower risk of infringement.
 Keep in mind that any potential design-arounds must contemplate all independent claims of the patent.
-Just because the patent owner asserted Claim 1 in the current neutral patent evaluation does not mean that they cannot assert a different independent claim next time.
+Just because the patent owner asserted Claim 1 in the current neutral patent evaluation does not mean that they will assert the same claim next time unless their patent contains only one independent claim.

 How useful was this post?